-The market risk of the Exchange Fund is measured and monitored mainly using a Value-at-Risk (VaR) methodology.
+The market risk of the Exchange Fund is mainly measured and monitored using a Value-at-Risk (VaR) methodology.
 Stress tests are conducted on a regular basis.
 The HKMA also regularly monitors the tracking error against the limit endorsed by the Exchange Fund Advisory Committee to prevent the Exchange Fund from taking unduly large market risk with respect to its investment benchmark.

 There are various internal investment restrictions to ensure the sufficient liquidity of the Exchange Fund’s assets to meet liabilities and exceptional needs.
 Currently, the Exchange Fund invests primarily in liquid financial markets and instruments that are readily realisable.